 The Prophet r made a point of guiding his companions to the moderate path in life so that they would not fall into extremism.
-It is narrated in the hadeeth of Abdullah bin Amr bin al-Aas t that the Prophet r said to him: "I have been informed that you fast every day and pray every night (all the night).
-Fast (for some days) and give up fasting (for some days); pray and sleep, for your eyes have a right on you, and your body and your family (i.e. wife) have a right on you."
-I replied, "I have more power than that (i.e. to fast other days)."
-The Prophet rsaid, "Then fast like Prophet David".
-I said, "How?"
-He replied, "He used to fast on alternate days."
-The Prophet rsaid: "Whoever fasts daily throughout his life is just as the one who does not fast at all.""
+It is narrated in the hadeeth of Abdullah bin Amr bin al-Aas t that the Prophet r said to him: "O, Abd Allah, I have been informed that you fast every day and pray every night (all the night).
+Then Abd Allah replied: 'Yes, o Messenger of Allah' Then the Prophet said: 'Then don't do that; fast for few days and then give it up for few days; pray part of the night and sleep the other part, Truly, your body have a right on you, your eyes have a right on you, your family (i.e. wife) have a right on you and your guest have a right on you.
+And it is sufficient for you to fast three days in a month, as the reward of a good deed is multiplied ten times, so it will be like fasting throughout the year."
+Abd Allah said, "O Allah's Messenger #!
+"I have more power than that (i.e. to fast other days)."
+The Prophet said, "Then fast like the fasting of the Prophet David and do not fast more than that."
+Abd Allah said, "How was the fasting of the Prophet of Allah, David?"
+The Prophet said, "Half of the year," (i.e. he used to fast on every alternate day).
+Afterwards when 'Abd Allah became old, he used to say, "It would have been better for me if I had accepted the permission of the Prophet & (which he gave me i.e. to fast only three days a month)" (Al-Bukhari)